 A flea comb is a great way to remove fleas that are already present on your dog.
 When you combine lemon with the use of the flea comb, you will have a strong home remedy against fleas.

-When you combine a few of these home remedies for fleas on dogs, you can be sure to eradicate these stubborn pests quickly and safely.
-Choosing to use these natural remedies will prevent the use of harsh and sometimes irritating chemicals while at the same time providing a powerful method
+When you combine a few of these home remedies, you can be sure to eradicate these stubborn pests quickly and safely.
+Choosing to use these natural remedies will prevent the use of harsh and sometimes irritating chemicals while at the same time providing a powerful method of killing and repelling fleas.